TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Taylorization-based Hamiltonian simulation

 \item \textbf{Select(H)} First we have to specify how to create the circuit for each operator $a_{j,q}$ (analogously $a_{j,q}^\dagger$).
 For that we iterate over $n\in\{1,...,N\}$.
 If $j = n$ we apply a $\sigma_x$ or $\pm i\sigma_y$ as dictated by $\ket{q}$, if $j < n$ then we apply $\sigma_z$.

-The equality case can be performed via multi-controlled Pauli operators.
-For each creation/annihilation operator there will be $4N$ options due to the possible values of $\ket{j}\ket{q}$.
-We have to control on one qubit of register $\ket{k}$ encoded in unary to take into account the amplitude term corresponding to $\frac{(t/r)^k}{k!}$, on $\ket{j}$ with $\lceil \log_2 N\rceil$ qubits, and on $\ket{q}$; we will need to resort to multicontrolled gate decomposition.
+The equality case can be performed via multi-controller Pauli operators.
+For each creation/annihilation operator, there will be $4N$ options due to the possible values of $\ket{j}\ket{q}$.
+We have to control on one qubit of register $\ket{k}$ encoded in unary to take into account the amplitude term corresponding to $\frac{(t/r)^k}{k!}$, on $\ket{j}$ with $\lceil \log_2 N\rceil$ qubits, and on $\ket{q}$; we will need to resort to multi controlled gate decomposition.

 To avoid the comparison in the case of $n<j$ we can create an accumulator.
 That is, when $n = j$ we switch an ancilla from $\ket{1}\rightarrow\ket{0}$, and controlled on such ancilla (and the unary register $\ket{k}$), at each step we perform $\sigma_z$ on the $n-$th register of $\ket{\psi}$.
-This means $N$ Toffolis and $N$ multicontrolled (on $\lceil \log_2 N\rceil$ qubits) Not gates due to the equality comparison.
+This means $N$ Toffolis and $N$ multi-controlled (on $\lceil \log_2 N\rceil$ qubits) Not gates due to the equality comparison.

 \end{enumerate}